The health and fitness industry has skyrocketed over the last decade, and with it, so have protein bars, health food, and dietary supplements.

 They created the NASC Quality Seal program to provide regulated standards for the industry.
 Today, 95% of supplement brands on the market in the U.S. are NASC-certified.

 That official seal of approval is important to have on your brand’s packaging.
-You’ll have to adhere to the quality standards, but without it, it’s going to be difficult to compete in the industry.
+You’ll have to adhere to the quality standards.
+Without it, it’s going to be difficult to compete in the industry.
 Owners want to know that your products are safe and high-quality.

 Is a Supplement Considered a Food or a Drug?